Old Rocks, New Limits: Excavated Ancient Mica Searches For Dark Matter: High Mass Dark Matter Sensitivity from the Mica WIMP Search

 \section{High Mass Dark Matter Sensitivity from the Mica WIMP Search}

 This section derives high mass dark matter nuclear scattering bounds using the ancient mica data in Ref. \cite{SnowdenIfft:1995ke}.
 In that work, 80,720 $\mu$m$^2$ of mica was cleaved, etched with acid, and then scanned with an atomic force microscope.
-Using low energy proton and neutron sources for calibration, the study was able to differentiate between nuclear recoil events and alpha and beta particles produced in the decay of heavy radioactive elements.
-The primary discriminant was the summed etch depth of sites exhibiting mica crystal damage.
-Specifically, the track etch model for dark matter developed in \cite{SNOWDENIFFT1995247} determined through extensive calibration that $\sim$keV/amu nuclear recoils would produce damage sites with etched pit depths $\sim 4- 6.4$ nm, whereas alpha and beta events produce deeper etched pits.
-Reference \cite{SnowdenIfft:1995ke} found no signal events in the $4- 6.4$ nm etched pit signal region, and with this result set limits on dark matter scattering with nuclei.
+This study used low energy proton and neutron sources for calibration, and was able to differentiate nuclear recoil events from backgrounds coming from radioisotopic nuclear decays, using the summed etch depth of sites exhibiting mica crystal damage.
+Specifically, the track etch model for dark matter developed in \cite{SNOWDENIFFT1995247} determined through extensive calibration that $\sim$keV/amu nuclear recoils produced damage sites in the cleaved mica slab with etched pit depths $\sim 5$ nm, whereas nuclear decay events produced deeper etched pits.
+Reference \cite{SnowdenIfft:1995ke} found no signal events in the $4- 6.4$ nm etched pit signal region, and with this result set limits on dark matter scattering with nuclei at relatively low nuclear cross-sections and for dark matter masses around $\sim 100$ GeV.

-Here we will analyze the case of heavy dark matter, and determine 90\% exclusion regions using data from \cite{SnowdenIfft:1995ke}.
-Because the region of mica probed using an atomic microscope in \cite{SnowdenIfft:1995ke} is very thin, we make the approximation that for the purposes of detection, dark matter travels a distance of $L_x = 5$ nm through the mica.
-Mica-transiting dark matter will scatter off of a nucleus $A$ an average of